-Since 1997, I have been a tenure track faculty member in Educational Studies where I teach courses in the foundations (history and philosophy) of adult education, community-based adult education, leadership and policy, feminist approaches to social justice, research methodology, and teacher education.
-My teaching also includes advising many masters and doctoral students.
+I retired as July 2017 after 25 years of teaching and research at UBC.
+I joined the Department of Educational Studies in 1997 and taught courses in the foundations (history and philosophy) of adult education, community-based adult education, leadership and policy, feminist approaches to social justice, research methodology, and teacher education.
+My teaching included advising many masters and doctoral students.
 My research interests are diverse with much attention given to studies of women’s learning in a number of contexts including government employment programs, on-the-job learning, as well as social movements.
-I also undertake critical policy studies, examining how policy shapes everyday experiences and practices of education and have been a research associate of the Canadian Centre for Policy Studies since 1997.
-Community-based, participatory, and arts-based methodologies are a strong interest of mine that I bring to both my research and my teaching.
+I also have undertaken critical policy studies, examining how policy shapes everyday experiences and practices of education and have been a research associate of the Canadian Centre for Policy Studies since 1997.
+Community-based, participatory, and arts-based methodologies are a strong interest of mine that I bring to both my research and my teaching

-I am the co-investigator (working with Dr. Alison Taylor) of this project which is funded by a SSHRC Knowledge Synthesis Grant which focused on exploring “What new ways of learning in higher education (HE) will Canadians need to thrive in an evolving society and labour market?”
+I was the co-investigator (working with Dr. Alison Taylor) of this project which is funded by a SSHRC Knowledge Synthesis Grant which focused on exploring “What new ways of learning in higher education (HE) will Canadians need to thrive in an evolving society and labour market?”
 We reviewed the CSL literature to determine the following: 1) How can service learning be delivered in universities and colleges to enhance student engagement and outcomes?
 2) How does CSL contribute to new ways of learning fostering greater knowledge and competency in critical and analytical thinking, problem solving, and communication of complex ideas and data?
 3) What are promising practices to ensure access to and/or mobility within Canadian education for a diverse student body including persons with disabilities, adult learners, international students and immigrants?
 4) What institutional structures and supports are necessary for CSL to flourish?
-Please contact me if you wish to have copies of the report.

-The purpose of this SSHRC funded (2010-2014) action-oriented case study is to explore the arts-based social movement learning, specifically the visual and performance art created by Filipino activists in Canada, to understand: a) how and why particular creative genres were chosen and how they inform learning, b) how these creative processes and products contribute to the development of artists’ political consciousness, identity and a sense of community, and c) the link between arts-based learning and political activism.
+The purpose of this SSHRC funded (2010-2014) action-oriented case study was to explore the arts-based social movement learning, specifically the visual and performance art created by Filipino activists in Canada, to understand: a) how and why particular creative genres were chosen and how they inform learning, b) how these creative processes and products contribute to the development of artists’ political consciousness, identity and a sense of community, and c) the link between arts-based learning and political activism.
+My study in partnership with the Philippine Women’s Centre of BC with Kim Villagante a PWC member who served as the main Research Assistant throughout the project; we focused on the creation of three political fashion shows.

 This was a case study women’s alternate and informal learning pathways to IT jobs, one of 12 case studies in of an Initiatives for the New Economy network grant (SSHRC).
 I partnered with a non-profit organization in Ontario (ACTEW).